circularsquare/circularsquare.github.io/pages/friends/forsythia.md

 forsythia wants to fuck god. forsythia wants to eat the world.

 her eyes burn with a passion and disdain that makes others feel the same.

+i don't think i've ever met someone with such control of their own body. she enters and leaves it like wind through branches. she would probably be good at parkour.